howhowlin1996/c-primerpractice/ch6/note.md

 bool (*pf)(const string &, const string &));
 ```

 * When we pass a function as an argument, we can do so directly.
-It will beautomatically converted to a pointer:
+It will be automatically converted to a pointer:

 ```c++
 // automatically converts the function lengthCompare to a pointer to function